sanksan/tics/README.md

 ```

 Option 2:
-Kindly execute the `main` method in the `org.tics.ticket.solutions.Solution` class from your IDE.
+Kindly execute the `main` method in the `org.tics.solutions.Solution` class from your IDE.